grandparkla/beta/home.markdown

 ## Welcome!

-Relax, have a picnic, and enjoy our free events and activities.
+Relax, have a picnic, play in the splash pad, and enjoy our free events & activities.

 <!-- <nav markdown="1">
 *   [Hours](/visit/#hours)